 Much of what’s available falls between budget and mid-range.
 For true luxury, you’ll have an easier time further south.

 - Ryanbagus Guest House: A friendly escape away from the action, this budget-friendly guesthouse offers rustic bungalows set in a quiet garden.
-Excellent choice for solo travellers.
+Excellent choice for solo adventurers.

 - Tapa Tepi Kali: A lovely 3-star hotel with luxurious extras like a walk-in pool and on-site spa that punch above its weight.
 The beach is less than a twenty-minute walk away.